 READ MORE: Check out some of the best things to do in Rotorua.

 Pull on those hiking boots and get ready to take a lot of pictures.

 We’ve already mentioned some of the top hikes in the region, but an interesting fact is that Mount Ngauruhoe, one of the 3 mountains that make up the park, is Mount Doom from the Lord of the Rings films.

 Day 6 – Wellington

 New Zealand’s wet and windy capital packs quite a punch.
 There is a lot to do here, so sadly you will be unable to pack everything into one day.

-If you have time for one thing in Wellington the make sure you head to the incredible Te Papa museums situated on the cities waterfront.
+If you have time for one thing in Wellington make sure you head to the incredible Te Papa museums situated on the city’s waterfront.

 This excellent museum has numerous excellent exhibitions focusing on New Zealand’s history and geography.

 If you fancy getting outside, head up to Mount Victoria for spectacular views over the city.

 Spend the evening eating around Hannahs Lane, followed by a beer or two on Cuba Street.